FuzzingLabs/thoth/doc/symbolic_bounded_model_checker_sierra.md

 The symbolic execution of the sierra can be used to formally verify a contract using the `thoth-checker` app.

-It is possible to write the assertions directly in your Cairo program using the `assert()` function.
+It is possible to write the assertions directly in your Cairo program using the `assert()` function. thoth-checker will automatically test all functions whose name begins with `thoth_test`.

 ### First example: successful check